general dentistry

 Molars

 Finally, most adults have 12 molars in the back of their mouths.
-However, many people have a dentist remove their third set of molars because their mouth isn’t big enough.
+However, many people have their third set of molars removed because their mouths aren’t big enough.
 Molars are large and flat, which helps grind food into smaller particles for swallowing.

 Share